rememberSoftwares/yacana/docs/README.md

 For advanced users, Yacana provides a way to tweak the LLM runtime behavior!
 For instance, lowering the `temperature` setting makes the model less creative in its responses.
 On the contrary, raising this setting will make the LLM more chatty and creative.
 Yacana provides you with a class that exposes all the possible LLM properties.
-Look at them [here]() @todo url and if you need a good explanation of each of them I would recommend the [excellent video](https://youtu.be/QfFRNF5AhME?si=lpSYUq2WoidYiqzP) Matt Williams did on this subject.
+Look at them [here]() @todo url and if you need a good explanation for each of them I would recommend the [excellent video](https://youtu.be/QfFRNF5AhME?si=lpSYUq2WoidYiqzP) Matt Williams did on this subject.

 ℹ️ These settings are set at the Agent level so that you can have the same model used by two separate agents and have them behave differently.